jtl-transit/rove/README.md

 These instructions assume you have already installed Anaconda.
 An Anaconda distribution can be downloaded [here.]( https://www.anaconda.com/products/distribution)

+Open the Anaconda Prompt command line interface.
 Install a virtual environment using Anaconda and activate it (replace @ENV_NAME with the name of your virtual environment):

 ```
 conda create --name @ENV_NAME python=3.7
 conda activate @ENV_NAME